 It’s also far more convenient for patients to heal fast with no stitches and get back to their busy lives.
 FUT incisions take 2 weeks or longer to heal, whereas the FUE sites close in a few days and people return to work after just 1 week in many cases.
 The aftercare required to keep incisions sites clean and safe is simple after an FUE hair transplant in Toronto.

 Thanks to impressive advances, your results can look so natural that your barber won’t be able to tell you had anything done.

 Results depend on a couple of things: the surgeon you select and your care while healing.
 All Toronto hair transplant patients are provided with detailed instructions to keep the treatment area clean and healing optimally.
 However, the outcomes still depend primarily on the individual surgeon’s techniques.
 We recommend that you choose a surgeon who understands the various types of hair loss and customizes their hair transplant treatments for each patient.
 The surgeon and their staff need plenty of hands-on experience, because it’s through doing multiple procedures that they will have developed the skill to create natural-looking results and make them last.

 A surgeon must think ahead for each patient and plan interventions that will not just look good for a year or two, but continue to age well and maximize the hair a person has.

 FUE Toronto Consultation

 If you have questions about your available options for hair restoration, we’d love to meet you.
-Contact the THTC and set up a free consultation with Dr. Cory Torgerson, Toronto hair transplant specialist.
+Contact the THTC and set up a no-obligation consultation with Dr. Cory Torgerson, Toronto hair transplant specialist.

 Whether you need help to preserve the hair you have or you need a safe, permanent restoration procedure, you can trust the expertise and dedicated, personalized care at Dr. Torgerson’s clinic.
 Contact us today and get started.